Judge Skelly Wright

 One of Wright's last acts was his attempt to desegregate Tulane University in 1962, which ultimately was foiled by a newly-appointed conservative judge friendly to Tulane.
 By then, the hostility toward Wright and his wife by uptown society had made life in New Orleans intolerable.
 His appointment by President John Kennedy to the Federal Appeals Court in Washington, D.C. enabled Wright and his family to leave the city with dignity [2,3].

 Southern scholar, Adam Fairclough, wrote: “As for Skelly Wright, some believe that his Tulane judgment, as much as his schools decisions, made his position in New Orleans untenable.
 With Louisiana's senators blocking his advancement to the Fifth Circuit, he was elevated to the federal appeals court in Washington, D.C.
 He left New Orleans bitter at the abuse and social ostracism that he, his wife, and his son had suffered.
 "I'll never set foot in that town again to do anything public," he told Albert Dent [president of Dillard University], "unless those sons-of-bitches that ran me out of New Orleans invite me back."”
-[4] They never did, and in some quarters the racial and class distinctions that characterized the antebellum South persist to this day in modern dress.
+[4] They never did, and in some quarters the racial and class distinctions that characterized the antebellum South persist to this day in covert form.

 1. "Judges of the United States Courts," Federal Judicial Center (http://air.fjc.gov/history/judges_frm.html) accessed September 19, 2002.

 2. "Study Guide to A House Divided," The Southern Institute for Education and Research (http://www.tulane.edu/~so-inst/divided15.html) accessed September 19, 2002.
-See also: 5, infra.
+See note at 7, infra.

 3. "Study Guide to A House Divided," The Southern Institute for Education and Research (http://www.tulane.edu/~so-inst/divided25.html) accessed September 19, 2002.
-See also: 5, infra.
+See note at 7, infra.

 4. Adam Fairclough, Race and Democracy: The Civil Rights Struggle in Louisiana, 1915 – 1972, University of Georgia Press, Athens, GA, 1995, p.
 263 and reference to Albert Dent's interview, p.
 526.